ココハ デジタルワールドト カスカニ マジワル

 Can you translate [x]?

 I don’t take requests.
-If you do send me something as a suggestion, I may end up doing it depending on my amount of free time and personal interest in it, but that’ll entirely be left to my own discretion.
+However, if you send me something as a suggestion, I may end up doing it depending on my amount of free time and personal interest in it, but that’ll entirely be left to my own discretion.
+I particularly take an interest in older/rare materials and interviews, so you may have pretty decent luck piquing my interest if you have something.

 Can I repost the text of [x]?

-If you plan on reposting the entire translation, please don’t (unless the page has gone missing or is deleted); I’d prefer you link back instead.
-If you’re quoting passages, feel free to do so, but please also credit and/or link back.
-Posting my lyric translations to wikis or other editable lyric aggregate sites is fine, but, again, please credit and/or link back.
+If you plan on reposting the entire translation, please don’t; I’d prefer you link back instead.
+If you’re quoting passages, feel free to do so, but please also credit and link back.
+Posting my lyric translations to wikis or other editable lyric aggregate sites is fine, but, again, please credit and link back.

 Of course, I ask that you credit and take proper procedures with the original source as well.